 Although there is no legal requirement to develop management schemes, such schemes are generally accepted to be the most cost-effective and efficient methods of delivering Relevant Authorities’ obligations under the Habitats Regulations (2010).
 The value-for-money provided by management schemes has been reported in 'A Review of Effectiveness of Management Schemes for European Marine Sites' (Department for Environment, Food and Rural Affairs, 2012).
 This document states that active Relevant Authorities’ Groups generate a more efficient delivery of responsibilities because a better understanding of organisational remits, through effective and regular communication with other Authorities, leads to improved management of sites.
 Additionally, Management Schemes are conduits for communicating information to wider stakeholders and may be used to exercise functions such as byelaw-making powers, in order to appropriately manage the protected area.

 The SEMS Management Scheme is jointly funded by the Relevant Authorities.
 There is a requirement to review the management scheme every five years.

 The SEMS secretariat has been contracted to the Solent Forum to coordinate Management Group meetings and to act as a contact point for SEMS issues.
 It is the responsibility of each Relevant Authority to ensure that they continue to comply with the requirements of the Habitats Regulations.
-Since 2004, the Solent Forum have facilitated the SEMS annual monitoring and collated the responses into an annual monitoring report.
+Since 2004, the Solent Forum have facilitated the SEMS annual survey of activities collating the responses into an annual monitoring report.